 There are a number of things that may make Copper more appealing to you and your teen compared to other products like it.

-For one, Copper offers a little more payment flexibility than most.
+Second, Copper offers a little more payment flexibility than most.
 A Copper debit card can be linked with both Google Pay and Apple Pay.
 Many debit cards for kids and teens prohibit the use of these digital wallets.
 Copper users can also link their card to Venmo and Cash App.
 Copper users appreciate how easy it is to access their money and make transfers.

 Another great feature of Copper is that it permits multiple authorized users.
 There can be up to five authorized users per Copper checking account, and it doesn’t cost anything to add people to an account.